 - 1. Isolate the DHW system. - 2.
-Remove the retaining clip and extract the thermistor.
-Be prepared for some water release. - 4.
+Remove the retaining clip and extract the thermistorBe prepared for some water release. - 3.
+Disconnect the wiring harness. - 4.
 Fit the replacement thermistor and reassemble. - 5.
 Re-establish the DHW supply, turn on a hotwater tap checking for leaks.